Interstate High Speed Rail Progress

 South of Chicago Union Station, Amtrak, and commuter trains cross a maze of freight rail tracks that slow passenger rail speeds and delay freight rail movements.

 The Chicago Hub Improvement Program (CHIP) only received a $100 million USDOT grant to combine with state, county & city funding to fix Chicago Union Station.
-It still does not connect underground with Oglivie Transit Station.
+It still lacks a convenient underground connection with Oglivie Transit Station for travelers and commuters.

 In the next round of USDOT funding, the railway maze of the south of Chicago Union Station should receive a USDOT grant for a Crosstown Connector and more miles of 110 mph passenger track between downtown and a few miles south of Chicago Union Station.